DaverCodes/regex-hex-value-matching/gist-template.md

 ### Quantifiers

-as quantifiers do not apply, we will need to use '{}' and that is all we need as an indicator of the number of characters we need to match. if there are 6 characters match, for example, we define that as follows {6}
+As Quantifiers do not apply, we will need to use '{}' and that is all we need as an indicator of the number of characters we need to match. if there are 6 characters match, for example, we define that as follows {6}

 ### Grouping Constructs